Agoric/documentation/main/ertp/api/amount-math.md

 `brand`.

 For non-fungible `values`, "equal to" depends on the kind of `amountMath`.
-For example, whether rectangle A is greater to rectangle B depends on by the logic in `amountMath`.
-For example, is a 6x4 rectangle equal to a 8x3 rectangle?
-Their areas are equal (24), but the first has a total edge length of 20 while the second has a total edge length of 22.
+For example, { 'seat 1', 'seat 2' } is considered
+unequal to { 'seat 2' } because the number of items in the former is different from that of the latter.
+Similarly { `seat 1` } and { `seat2` } are considered unequal because the conthe former both contains all of the latter's contents and has more elements.

 ```js
 const { amountMath: quatloosAmountMath } = makeIssuerKit('quatloos');